 Horace Mann recognizes climate risks as discussed in science-based literature is a concern.
 As an insurer, investor, employer and corporate citizen, we continually work to better understand and manage climate risks that directly affect the insurance industry, as well as our customers, insurance products and portfolio of investments.
-We understand the significance of the TCFD and CDP frameworks, and are currently evaluating our potential gaps and data needs as we prepare to comply with applicable laws and regulations.
-We already report some of the elements of TCFD, such as our ESG investment strategy and our Scope 1 and Scope 2 carbon emissions.
+We have aligned our ESG and financial disclosures with the Task Force on Climate-Related Financial Disclosures (TCFD) framework.
+We are currently evaluating our potential gaps and data needs in relation to CDP as we prepare to comply with applicable laws and regulations.

 Our Board of Directors oversees our Enterprise Risk Management Committee’s risk assessments and risk mitigation strategies, including recommended actions to address climate change risks.
 These actions include: